 And on Christmas Eve, no one creates a smorgasbord like the Swedes.
 Traditionally, the julbord was divided into different “plates,” or courses, though many people now simply build a plate of food based on their own preferences.

 Still, it’s not uncommon for a Swedish julboard to open with a cold fish dish, such as pickled herring, salmon, eel, shellfish, gravlax (salmon that has been cured in sugar, salt and dill) and lutfisk, a dried cod fish that is soaked and boiled and served with a thick, creamy gravy.

 The second plate often includes cold cuts such as julskinka (Christmas ham), roast beef and turkey, a variety of cheeses, such as julost, and a multitude of breads, such as vortbrod, a sweet, dark bread that is flavored with cloves, cinnamon, raisins, ginger and cardamom.
-And, of course, the Swedes don’t forget to include a variety of spreads, from butter to whipped creams and pates.
+And, of course, for Christmas in Sweden, the Swedes don’t forget to include a variety of spreads, from butter to whipped creams and pates.

 Hot dishes follow on the third plate and often include Swedish meatballs, prinskorv (sausage), revbenspjall (roasted ribs), koldomar (meat-stuffed cabbage rolls), jellied pigs’ feet, green and red cabbage, beetroot salad and janssons frestelse (matchstick potatoes layered with cream, onion and anchovies).